-- Site compound, new shared use footway/cycleway between Fowler Road and Oxford Road, and
+- new shared use footway/cycleway between Fowler Road and Oxford Road

 Temporary Traffic Management

-We will of course seek to minimise local disruption and apologise in advance for any inconvenience that these works may cause.
-After Christmas, Variable Message Signs will be used to inform motorists of planned works, dates and duration of works and any expected delays.
+Variable Message Signs are being used to inform motorists of planned works, dates and duration of works and any expected delays on the Oxford Road during these periods.
 Posts on Twitter and Facebook are being published regularly to keep members of the public up to date and informed of works.

 Following the public consultation that was carried out in the summer a Cabinet Member decision was taken at the beginning of November to approve the implementation of a combination of local junction improvements, sustainable transport improvements and the introduction of new technology to allow smarter management of the corridor.